Atlanta Personal Injury Lawyer

 Only an experienced Atlanta personal injury attorney can tell you for sure.
 But, if you’ve been injured and suffered financial losses due to someone else’s negligence, you could have a personal injury case.

 They can arise from many incidents, such as:

 - And much more

-If you’ve been hurt in an accident, contact Hasner Law for a free case evaluation.
-We’ll listen to what happened and let you know if you have a valid personal injury case.
+If you’ve been hurt in an accident, contact our Atlanta personal injury law firm for a free case evaluation.
+We will listen to what happened and let you know if you have a valid personal injury case.